fredmorcos/tvrank/README.md

 To handle this issue, `TVrank` supports the ability to explicitly provide title information files (called `tvrank.json`) under the corresponding title directory.
-These files are detected when using the `movies-dir` and `series-dir` sub-commands and are used for exact identification using the title's unique ID.
+These files are detected when using the `scan-movies` and `scan-series` sub-commands and are used for exact identification using the title's unique ID.

 A `tvrank.json` file looks like this: